Alex-zzh/SJ_analysis/README.md

 **BSgenome.Schistosoma.japonicum.WormBase.FuDan**

-This BSgenome package was constructed by our group based on the WormBase reference (PRJNA520774) and is **not available through Bioconductor**, but 用户可以get通过链接(zenodo).
+This BSgenome package was constructed by our group based on the WormBase reference (PRJNA520774) and is **not available through Bioconductor**, but 用户可以get通过链接(10.5281/zenodo.18427709).